-1. Combine water, yeast, flour, and salt in the bowl of a standing mixer.
+1. Combine water, yeast, and flour in the bowl of a stand mixer.
 Cover with a towel and let stand for 30 minutes, until the surface looks like a sponge.

-1. To the sponge add oil, honey, egg yolks, whole eggs, and flour to sponge and mix to combine.
+1. To the sponge add oil, honey, egg yolks, whole eggs, and flour and mix to combine.